sassoftware/sas-container-recipes/viya-visuals/README.md

 See the official Docker Community Edition install steps: https://docs.docker.com/install/linux/docker-ce/centos/

 ### Start a private Docker Registry
 This will be the location that your Kubernetes pulls images from.
+You must first authenticate with your docker registry using `docker login <my-registry>.mydomain.com`.
+This will prompt you for a username and password (with LDAP if configured) and a file at ~/.docker/config.json is created to store that credential.
 For details steps see the official Docker site: https://docs.docker.com/registry/deploying/

 #### Raise the timeout period for Docker